Scleroderma Can Also Affect Your Lungs

-Systemic sclerosis, or scleroderma, is not just a skin condition.
-It can also cause serious lung complications such as pulmonary arterial hypertension, or PAH for short.1,2
+- Systemic sclerosis is not just a skin condition.
+It can also cause serious lung problems such as pulmonary arterial hypertension, or PAH for short

-PAH is a disease of high blood pressure in the lungs.
-It can occur in people with different connective tissue diseases but PAH is most common in people with scleroderma.1,3
+- PAH is a disease of high blood pressure in the lungs.
+It can happen in people with different connective tissue diseases, but PAH is most common in people with scleroderma

-Although scleroderma and PAH are 2 separate conditions, inflammation may play an important role in both.
-Scleroderma can cause inflammation, which may then increase your chances of developing PAH.3,5
+- Although scleroderma and PAH are 2 separate conditions, inflammation may play an important role in both.
+Scleroderma can cause inflammation, which may then increase your chances of developing PAH

 Signs and Symptoms of PAH

 Noticeable signs of PAH may start out mild but can get worse over time.
-They include2,3,6,7:
+They include:

 (also called edema)